airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 So I'm hoping that these demos that we've seen are understood by the community to be *demos*, not *how-tos* for using these data services.
-If not, every new version of Firebase/Wakenda/BackAnd that is released will force you to touch your view-logic code instead of your centralised data-access code.
+If not, every new version of Firebase/Wakenda/BackAnd that is released will force you to touch your view-logic code instead of your data-access code.

 <a name="typescript"></a>